melt-umn/melt-website/content/silver/concepts/automatic-attributes.md

 }
 ```

-Note that propagating a functor attribute on a production with a [unique reference](/silver/concepts/unique-refs) child will result in an error, as the generated equation will take a unique reference to the child, which is not permitted outside of unique contexts such as forwards-to equations.
-Typically the intended behavior for a functor attribute on a production with unique reference children is to compute the attribute on the children, however an attribute on a unique reference tree yields an undecorated term, meaning a different production must be used to construct the result.
+Note that propagating a functor attribute on a production with a [shared](/silver/concepts/tree-sharing) child will result in an error, as the generated equation will attempt to apply the production with shared children, which is not permitted outside of forwards-to equations.
+In most cases, a dispatching production that forwards to this production should instead be used in an explicit equation.

 # Destruct attributes
 Consider the problem of comparing two trees in some fashion, for example checking them for equality.
 Some mechanism is needed to associate the nodes of two decorated trees of (possibly) the same shape.
 This can be done by an inherited (destruct) attribute passing a [reference](/silver/concepts/decorated-vs-undecorated/#reference-decorated) to one tree being compared down the other, and a corresponding synthesized ([equality](/silver/concepts/automatic-attributes/#equality-attributes)) attribute that at every production determines whether the current tree is equal to the one that was passed down.